fjw/node-fastgpio/README.md

 ```

 The library only supports GPIOs as output.
 But in the fastest possible way from node.js.
-It uses the standard GPIO numbers.
+It uses the standard Raspberry Pi GPIO numbers.